Category Archives: Personal Experiences of Coal Plants and Industrial Expansion

 Electric Generation Planning, Then and Now.
 What Will Be The Monuments to Poor Planning in 2024?

 Let me digress and quote a highly respected Utility Engineering Manager from the 1970’s.
 That man is Mendall H. Long, a member of the Greatest Generation who after graduation from NCSU served as the youngest Chief Engineer of the Standard Oil Fleet during WWII.
 After the war he joined Carolina Power & Light and rapidly rose through the ranks from shift supervisor to Manager of Fossil Plant Engineering.
-Me and many others loved that man for both his engineering skills as well as his wisdom and leadership.
-In the 1970’s CP&L and Duke Power’s electricity growth was almost 10% per year with growing industrial load and wide use of residential heat pumps.
-At CP&L which then was a 4,000 MW regional utility, the Asheville Unit #2 (200MW) was built about 1970, then the 700 MW H.B.
+Me and many others loved that man and both his engineering skills as well as his wisdom.
+In the 1970’s CP&L and Duke Power’s electricity growth was almost 10% per year with growing industrial load and use of heat pumps.
+At CP&L which then was a 4,000 MW regional utility, the Asheville Unit #2 was built about 1970, then the 700 MW H.B.
 Robinson nuclear plant about 1971, 420 MW Sutton #3 in 1972 and the 720 MW Roxboro #3 started up in June 1973.
-Except for Robinson, all were coal plants and needed to satisfy load growth.
-That was when Utilities planned for electric load growth and added generation based on projections of future demand.
+Except for Robinson, all coal plants and needed to satisfy load growth.
+That was when Utilities planned for load growth and added generation based on projections of future demand.
 The four new units built between 1970 and 1973 above totaled 2,040 MW and the total peak generation was in the range of 4,000 MW.
 The quote from Mr. Long that I remember as he motioned toward some Internal Combustion gas turbines that were built for peaking and backup of the large new coal plants, “Those are Monuments to Poor Planning”.
 So, I wonder what the “Monuments to Poor Planning will be in 2024?
-I worked with (both as a Riley startup engineer and as an engineer employed by CP&L) and for CP&L during those years and the information provided is from my personal experiences and memory.
+I worked with and for CP&L during those years and the information provided is from my personal experiences and memory.

 Lets take a look at what a Rational plan would be to add generation in anticipation of future Demand.
 In fact, lets take my adopted state of South Carolina as an example.